 The tool I’d like to talk about today is Ubersuggest.
-It combines Google Suggest* Bing and other keyword suggestion tools to give you a lot of long tail keyword phrases to play with. http://ubersuggest.org/ Best of all, it’s free – the best word in the english language!
+It combines Google Suggest* Bing and other keyword suggestion tools to give you a lot of long tail keyword research to play with.
+Best of all, it’s free – the best word in the English language!

 Navigate your bad self on over to this site.
 Plug in a word or suggestion, do the Captcha code thing, and see what pops up!